Helsinki-NLP/OPUS-CAT/tradospluginfinetune.md

 OPUS-CAT MT models can be fine-tuned by using a custom batch task contained in the OPUS-CAT Trados plugin.
 (Models can also be [fine-tuned directly in the OPUS-CAT MT Engine](https://helsinki-nlp.github.io/OPUS-CAT/enginefinetune), but the Trados plugin fine-tuning allows for more targeted selection of fine-tuning sentences).

 The name of the fine-tuning custom batch is **OPUS-CAT Finetune**.
-This task extracts sentence pairs to use as fine-tuning material and sends them to the OPUS-CAT MT Engine, which performs the fine-tuning.
+When this task is performed for a translation project, it extracts relevant sentence pairs from the project files and file translation memories to use as fine-tuning material.
+Then the task sends the fine-tuning material to the OPUS-CAT MT Engine, which performs the fine-tuning.
 Because the actual fine-tuning work happens in the OPUS-CAT MT Engine, Trados can be used normally during the duration of the fine-tuning.
 The progress of the fine-tuning can be [monitored in the OPUS-CAT MT Engine](https://helsinki-nlp.github.io/OPUS-CAT/finetuneprogress).

 **OPUS-CAT Finetune** task extracts sentence pairs for fine-tuning from two different sources:

 - Existing translations present in the translation project
 - File-based translation memories included in the project

 The existing translations are the primary source, since they are directly relevant to the translation project.
+The new translations must remain consistent with these existing translations, so they are especially valuable for fine-tuning MT models.
+Many translation projects contain so many existing translations that they can be used alone as fine-tuning material.

-If the project does not contain enough existing translations to meet the specified amount of fine-tuning sentence pairs, sentence pairs from the translation memories are extracted, starting with full and fuzzy matches for the source sentences in the project.
+If the project does not contain enough existing translations, sentence pairs can also be extracted from the translation memories, starting with full and fuzzy matches for the source sentences in the project.
 Fine-tuning requires a minimum of 500 sentence pairs (although results will probably not be good with such a low amount).

-The maximum amount of sentence pairs for fine-tuning is 50,000.
+The maximum amount of fine-tuning sentence pairs is 50,000 in the Trados plugin (larger fine-tuning sets can be used when [fine-tuning directly in the OPUS-CAT MT Engine](https://helsinki-nlp.github.io/OPUS-CAT/enginefinetune).
+This restriction is in place as the fine-tuning batch task is intended to be used for extracting fine-tuning material that is directly relevant to the current translation job, which generally means an amount of sentence pairs in the tens of thousands at most.

 When the fine-tuning is complete, the fine-tuned model can be used in the Trados plugin by selecting the tag of the fine-tuned model in the settings of the OPUS-CAT translation provider.